 Once you have already established how your loft could be converted, into a livable space, it is highly recommended to get a qualified designer.
 These designers will help you maximize your loft and the space for your loft conversion stairs.

 Here are some of the loft conversion staircase solutions that you could use in your own space:

 A good way to maximize space is to put it behind storage units like cabinet, drawers, etc. This will give the illusion that the stairs are invisible when, in fact, it is just nicely hidden away.

 If you cannot hide the stairs behind cabinets or other storage units, then another option to maximize space is to make loft stairs that can double up as storage units.
 You can put drawers on the steps to store your clothes or whatever you wish to store in there.

 If you only have little space allotted for the staircase for your loft, then a great option will be to use a spiral design to make one.
 This unique design is not only lovely to look at, but it will help save space and avoid too many steep staircases.

 For a more unique design, why not try these floating loft stairs.
-Actually, these stairs hung from supporting cables, giving off the illusion of floating.
+Actually, these stairs hang from supporting cables, giving off the illusion of floating.